 Since white individuals in the United States are largely brought up to not think about their race (DiAngelo, 2018) and therefore have difficulty thinking of themselves as racialized beings, it is all the more important that white therapists open up this conversation with their clients.
 Otherwise, it is entirely likely that when a client meets her white clinician who does not discuss race, the client will may feel not fully seen by the clinician, and the client may therefore keep those parts of her lived experience out of the therapy room.
 As a white clinician, I have seen this happen, and the only way I have found to resolve it is to be transparent about my genuine interest in my clients’ race-based experiences and to continue to show curiosity and empathy after this door is opened.
 I also make clear that my goal is not for my clients to teach me about race (I continually do that work on my own time), but to provide a space where they feel comfortable bringing their whole selves into the room.

-For too long, the mental health field has not proclaimed loudly enough that we value our BIPOC clients’ experiences and that we are equipped to help them heal from race-based stress.
+For too long, the mental health field has not proclaimed loudly enough that we value our BIPOC clients’ experiences and that we are equipped to help them heal from race-based stress, while acknowledging that racial trauma is an ongoing experience.
 We have also neglected to adequately show white clients that understanding race is a major part of understanding themselves and the world in which they live.
 With these conversations, therapy can go so much further.